alkem-io/alkemio/docs/technical-design.md

 The architecture is described along the following aspects:
 *   Design Principles
+*   Logical Data Model
+*   Logical Design, and core components
-*   Users: Accounts, Identities & Access Management
+*   Security, Identities & Authorization
-*   Data model
+*   Identifiers
-*   Logical Design
+*   Templates
-*   Configuration & Deployment
+*   Lifecycles & states

 In some cases this document will also provide a rationale for decisions that have been made - and of course the initial reference implementation of Alkemio also requires choices to be made regarding actual languages used, hosting, user management stacks etc.